dmills1723/IP-checksum-comparison/README.md

 The "Internet checksum" is a checksum algorithm used in TCP, IP, and UDP to ensure reliable data transfer (no bit errors!).
-It is defined as the "16-bit one's complement of the one's complement sum of all 16-bit words" over either the header (IP) or both the header and text of the packet (TCP & UDP), with a pseudoheader of "0x0000" for the checksum header.
+It is defined as the "16-bit one's complement of the one's complement sum of all 16-bit words" over either the header (IP) or both the header and payload of a packet (TCP & UDP), with a pseudoheader of "0x0000" for the checksum header.
 For the purpose of this comparison, the checksum will be calculated on an input file of sufficient size to reveal effects on runtime.